bruneaug/DShield-SIEM/README.md

 You can keep these default or edit each files and change them.

 Edit heartbeat.yml to change the PI IP to your own sensor.
 Kibana heartbeat check the status of your services and determine whether they are available.<br>
+Update this IP and hostname to reflect your sensor.
+You can copy and add same 5 lines if you have more than one sensor you would like to monitor<br>
 This can be viewed Observability -> Uptime Monitors<br>
 ![image](https://github.com/user-attachments/assets/2877b810-e727-48e6-a6ba-bcb71bd7be88)

+Update this line: hosts: ["192.168.25.165"] <br>
 ````
 vi ~/DShield-SIEM/heartbeat/heartbeat.yml
 ````